 This is by no means a recent issue.
-In 2014, we discussed mobile phone bills with Channel Nine news, namely how some have been caught out by going over their data usage limit and copping a massive monthly bill.
+In 2021, we discussed mobile phone bills with Channel Nine news, including how some have been caught out by going over their data usage limit and copping a massive monthly bill.
 We’ve written a full guide on data usage if you aren’t sure how much data you need for your devices.
-But, here are our top five tips for reducing your mobile data usage:
+But, here are our top five tips for reducing your mobile data usage.

 - Use WiFi whenever possible